ucsf-wynton/wynton-website-hpc/docs/hpc/index.md

 <div class="alert alert-info" role="alert" markdown="1">
 **NEWS**: (_For upcoming and current incidents, see the [Status](/hpc/status/index.html) page_)

+2023-10-26: [Rocky 8](/hpc/software/rocky-8-linux.html): Login node `log2`, data-transfer nodes `dt1`, and development node `dev2` are now running Rocky 8.

+2023-10-26: [Rocky 8](/hpc/software/rocky-8-linux.html): 8% of Wynton compute slots are now running on Rocky 8 compute nodes.
+51 compute nodes with a total of 1,376 CPU slots run Rocky 8.

 2023-10-20: [Rocky 8](/hpc/software/rocky-8-linux.html): Login node `log1` and data-transfer nodes `dt2` and `ptd2` are now running Rocky 8.

-2023-10-13: [Rocky 8](/hpc/software/rocky-8-linux.html): 6% of Wynton compute slots are now running on Rocky 8 compute nodes.
-41 compute nodes with a total of 1,104 CPU slots run Rocky 8.

-2023-09-28: [Rocky 8](/hpc/software/rocky-8-linux.html): 5% of Wynton compute slots are now running on Rocky 8 compute nodes.
-33 compute nodes with a total of 880 CPU slots run Rocky 8.

-2023-09-13: [Rocky 8](/hpc/software/rocky-8-linux.html): Development node `dev3` is now running Rocky 8.
+...

 2023-07-21: [Rocky 8](/hpc/software/rocky-8-linux.html): Wynton will migrate from CentOS 7 to Rocky 8 at the end of October 2023.
 To prepare for this, we have made one non-PHI and one PHI development node available for all users, together with six compute nodes.